 Section 6.
 Responsibility of Trustee.

-(a) Trustee shall act solely in the best interests of Trust beneficiaries and shall act with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
+(a) Trustee shall act solely in the best interests of Trust beneficiaries and shall act with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent corporate fiduciary acting in like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.
 Except as otherwise provided in this Trust Agreement, in the event of a dispute involving the Trust, Trustee may apply to a court of competent jurisdiction to resolve the dispute.

-(b) If Trustee undertakes or defends any litigation arising in connection with this Trust, ___ agrees to indemnify Trustee against Trustee's costs and expenses (including, without limitation, attorneys' fees and expenses) relating thereto and to be primarily liable for such payments.
-If does not pay such costs and expenses in a reasonably timely manner, Trustee may obtain payment from the Trust.

-(c) Trustee may consult with legal counsel (who may also be counsel for the Company or Trustee) with respect to any of its duties or obligations hereunder.
+(b) Trustee may consult with legal counsel (who may also be counsel for the Company or Trustee) with respect to any of its duties or obligations hereunder.

-(d) Trustee may hire custodians, agents, accountants, actuaries, investment advisors, financial consultants or other professionals to assist it in performing any of its duties or obligations hereunder and may reasonably rely on any determinations made by such agents and information provided to it by the Company or any of its Affiliates.
+(c) Trustee may hire custodians, agents, accountants, actuaries, investment advisors, financial consultants or other professionals to assist it in performing any of its duties or obligations hereunder and may reasonably rely on any determinations made by such agents and information provided to it by the Company or any of its Affiliates.

-(e) Trustee shall have, without exclusion, all powers conferred on trustees by applicable law, unless expressly provided otherwise herein, provided, however, that if an insurance policy is held as an asset of the Trust, Trustee shall have no power to name a beneficiary of the policy other than the Trust, to assign the policy (as distinct from conversion of the policy to a different form) other than to a successor Trustee, or to loan to any person the proceeds of any borrowing against such policy.
+(d) Trustee shall have, without exclusion, all powers conferred on trustees by applicable law, unless expressly provided otherwise herein, provided, however, that if an insurance policy is held as an asset of the Trust, Trustee shall have no power to name a beneficiary of the policy other than the Trust, to assign the policy (as distinct from conversion of the policy to a different form) other than to a successor Trustee, or to loan to any person the proceeds of any borrowing against such policy.

-(f) Notwithstanding any powers granted to Trustee pursuant to this Trust Agreement or under applicable law, Trustee shall not have any power that could give this Trust the objective of carrying on a business and dividing the gains therefrom, within the meaning of section 301.7701-2 of the Procedure and Administrative Regulations promulgated pursuant to the Internal Revenue Code.
+(e) Notwithstanding any powers granted to Trustee pursuant to this Trust Agreement or under applicable law, Trustee shall not have any power that could give this Trust the objective of carrying on a business and dividing the gains therefrom, within the meaning of section 301.7701-2 of the Procedure and Administrative Regulations promulgated pursuant to the Internal Revenue Code.

-(g) The Company shall indemnify Trustee from and against any and all claims, demands, losses, damages, expenses (including, by way of illustration and not limitation, reasonable attorneys' fees and other legal and litigation costs), judgments and liabilities arising from, out of, or in connection with the administration of the Trust, except when determined to be due to Trustee's negligence or willful misconduct.
+(f) The Company shall indemnify Trustee from and against any and all claims, demands, losses, damages, expenses (including, by way of illustration and not limitation, reasonable attorneys' fees and other legal and litigation costs), judgments and liabilities arising from, out of, or in connection with the administration of the Trust, except when determined to be due to Trustee's negligence or willful misconduct.

 Section 7.
 Compensation and Expenses of Trustee.

-Trustee's compensation is set forth on Appendix C to this Trust Agreement. shall pay all administrative and Trustee's fees and expenses.
+Trustee's compensation is set forth on Appendix D to this Trust Agreement.
+The Company may elect to pay all administrative and Trustee's fees and expenses within 30 days of invoicing.
 If not so paid, the fees and expenses shall be paid from the Trust.

 Section 8.
 Resignation and Removal of Trustee.

-(a) The trustee from time to time acting hereunder may only be removed upon the written action of the Company with the written consent of a majority of Trust beneficiaries.
+(a) The trustee from time to time acting hereunder may be removed upon the written action of the Company.